 2018-2023 Performance Indicator Progress Status Redlands Coast Waterways Recovery Report A Redlands Coast Waterways Recovery Report to guide management direction was released internally in November 2019.
 Improvements in the median values of multiple water quality indicators were observed in a number of catchments across Redlands Coast when compared to the 2017-2018 data sets.
 This included the Thornlands, Serpentine, Lamb Island and Russell Island catchments.
 In the catchments of Upper Tingalpa and Tarradarrapin Creeks, a decline was recorded in the median values for multiple indicators.
 Few clear trends were observed in the median value across indicators from the other catchments monitored, when compared to previous years. on track Dry climatic conditions were observed across Redlands Coast during the year, which may have impacted on water quality results.
 During 2019-2020, numerous actions were undertaken to improve the conditions of our waterways, such as a focus on best practice erosion and sediment control on construction sites, restoration of riparian habitat, removing litter and pollutants from stormwater, collecting litter from conservation areas and managing aquatic weeds, along with providing education to the community.
 Numbers of volunteers and hours spent caring for natural assets A total of 469 active volunteers worked with the bushcare team, with more than 4,109 hours spent caring for Redlands Coast natural assets.
 COVID-19 restrictions caused normal operations to cease from March through to June 2020.
 Regular communication, updates and training were provided through newsletters and social media during this time.
-An additional 284 volunteers also assisted IndigiScapes Centre operations over 9,542 hours. on track Participation in fauna monitoring, The Redlands 24-hour Wildlife Rescue Service is made up of two volunteer programs: The Redlands Wildlife Care Network and the Redlands Afterhours Wildlife Ambulance. ✓ protection, rescue and recovery programs.
-Redlands Wildlife Rescue volunteers responded to 6,348 phone calls for assistance with sick, injured or orphaned wildlife: Redlands Wildlife Care Network - 3,801 Redlands Afterhours Wildlife Ambulance - 2,547 on track Twenty-six volunteers spent 8,760 hours participating in the Redlands 24-hour Wildlife Rescue Service.
+An additional 284 volunteers also assisted IndigiScapes Centre operations over 9,542 hours. on track Participation in fauna monitoring, The Redlands 24-hour Wildlife Rescue Service is made up of two volunteer programs: The Redlands Wildlife Care Network and the Redlands Afterhours Wildlife Ambulance. \checkmark protection, rescue and recovery programs.
+Redlands Wildlife Rescue volunteers responded to 6,348 phone calls for assistance with sick, injured or orphaned wildlife: • Redlands Wildlife Care Network - 3,801 • Redlands Afterhours Wildlife Ambulance - 2,547 on track Twenty-six volunteers spent 8,760 hours participating in the Redlands 24-hour Wildlife Rescue Service.
 Due to COVID-19 restrictions, the 2020 Coochie Curlew Count and Glossy Black-Cockatoo Survey were cancelled.

-Biosecurity program

-IndigiScapes Centre reopened

-2018-2023 Performance Indicator

-Number of enhancement projects completed each year to improve access, safety and comfort for visitors conjunction with the centre's re-opening in February 2020.

-Progress

-Visitor enhancement projects were completed during 2019-2020 to improve access, safety and comfort for visitors including the maintenance/upgrade and development of multi-use trails.
-A major regional trail (Gramzow Road trail) connection also opened.

-New fencing was also installed at Bayview Conservation Area, Heinemann Road Conservation Area and Coochiemudlo Island (Goochie mudlo) foreshore.
+2018-2023 Performance Indicator Progress Status Number of enhancement projects completed each year to improve access, safety and comfort for visitors Visitor enhancement projects were completed during 2019-2020 to improve access, safety and comfort for visitors including the maintenance/upgrade and development of multi-use trails.
+A major regional trail (Gramzow Road trail) connection also opened. on track Upgrades and repairs were undertaken to the walking trail network through IndigiScapes in conjunction with the centre's re-opening in February 2020. ar a cry New fencing was also installed at Bayview Conservation Area, Heinemann Road Conservation Area and Coochiemudlo Island (Goochie mudlo) foreshore.
 Despite COVID-19 restrictions to activities, with the assistance of community volunteers, Council officers maintained the experiences and safety of walkers and cyclists by timely clearing of fallen trees from tracks after rain events.
 In early 2020, Council officers also undertook the closure and re-opening of every skate park, picnic table, playground and outdoor exercise equipment in the city in line with COVID-19 health directives.